DevSquads/JournalTask/README.md

 You Can make All Crud Operation For Articles

 ## Features
-1 : Multi Language Dashboard (support RTL and Arabic Language) 2 : Flexibility to Add Any Language easily
+1 : Multi Language Dashboard (support RTL and Arabic Language)<br>
+2 : Flexibility to Add Any Language easily<br>
-3 : Adding Content In Available Languages
+3 : Adding Content In Available Languages<br>
-4 : Roles And Permissions To Controls Of Users Authorizations 5 : All Crud Operations For Articles
+4 : Roles And Permissions To Controls Of Users Authorizations<br>
+5 : All Crud Operations For Articles<br>

 ## Installation & Usage
 1 : Clone Repo